Truist Bank Review 2023

 15. West Virginia

 Don’t see your state listed?
-No problem, check our list of best banks for each state to find the best bank for your financial needs.
+No problem; check our list of best banks for each state to find the best bank for your financial needs.

 Truist Bank Checking Accounts

-Truist currently has two checking accounts on offer:
+Truist currently has two checking accounts available:

 Truist One Checking